ImmVis/ImmVis.github.io/public/content/projects/README.md

 # Projects
 This collection contains a list of the projects that the group is involved with.
 The files for each project must be contained inside of a folder that has a short descriptive name that does not contain any spaces.
 Inside that folder must be an `.mdx` file with the same filename as the folder itself.
 If it is possible to bundle different projects together it is generally advised to do so, to reduce the clutter on the project page.
+Refrain from using abbrevations as much as possible as even though their might make sense to you, they are normally not very informative to other people going through this list.

 # Files
 ## Header